forthright-ai/Knowledge-Representations/README.md

-# Natural  and Expression Language Representations
+# Natural and Programmatic Representations